yuja/jj/docs/FAQ.md

 You can set `snapshot.auto-track` to only start tracking new files matching the configured pattern (e.g. `"none()"`).
 Changes to already tracked files will still be snapshotted by every command.
+Files not matching the pattern can be tracked with `jj file track`.

 You can keep your notes and other scratch files in the repository, if you add a wildcard pattern to either the repo's `gitignore` or your global `gitignore`.